 Yet another way that Americans with foreign income get screwed over is that foreign income is taken into consideration for the calculation of the Premium Tax Credit if you used the Foreign Earned Income Exclusion Form 2555.
 This essentially means that you have to pay more for health insurance during the year that you moved out of/back to the US.
 When you register at healthcare.gov, you are requested to give your adjusted gross income so they can calculate the amount of your premium tax credit.
 However, form 8962 asks for your modified adjusted gross income (which is your adjusted gross income PLUS your foreign income).
 So unless you want to pay more taxes rather than having a higher monthly premium, give your modified AGI, or your best estimate of it, when signing up through healthcare.gov.

 Foreign Bank Account Filing Requirements

 For anyone with a foreign bank account – whether you live(d) abroad or not – you will also need to check Yes on line 7A of Schedule B, and you will need to include the amount of interest earned on all domestic and foreign bank accounts on line 1.
 If at any point during the year, the amount of your foreign bank account was $10,000 USD or more, you must also submit the FBAR form online at the BSA E-Filing System.
-Unlike income tax which is due by April 15, you have until June 30 to submit this form – however, Schedule B should still be submitted with your 1040 by April 15.
+Like income tax, this form is due by April 15.